JMANN240/tGUGtFALSC/README.md

 # Section 0: Author's Preface
 Hello, I am JT Raber.
 I am currently working towards a B.Sc. of Computer Science with a concentration in Robotics and Embedded Systems and a minor in Mathematics.
 For years I have been thinking about a societal structure that can utilize technology to the advantage of the people.
 I think it would be a good idea to really flesh out the ideas with a Github repository, not only because it is public for everyone to read, but because it is also open for community contributions.
 The first few words of the title (Grand and Unified) are good indicators of how complicated this guide will be, both to write and to carry out.
 If you want to contribute to the guide, please feel free to make a revision and submit a request.
 This guide is supposed to be for the people, it should also be made by the people.
 With the preface out of the way, let's begin the guide.

+**Quick Disclaimer**

+Things I am:

+- Computer Scientist
+- College Student
+- A Dude

+Things I am **not**:

+- An Ethicist
+- A Lawyer
+- A Farmer
+- A Nuclear Engineer
+- An Architect
+- A Logistician
+- An Astronaut
+- A Miner
+- A Doctor
+- A Chemist
+- A Psychologist
+- A Sociologist
+- Many Things

 # Section 1: Overview
 ## Section 1.1: What is Fully-Automated Luxury Space Communism?